 We have mobilized experts around the world to train thousands of police, prosecutors, judges, and corrections officials to improve governance and the rule of law in order to more effectively counter terrorism and serve the needs of affected communities.
 We utilize a combination of policy advocacy, institutional training, and direct financial support to strengthen the ability of local civil society organizations to build and sustain resilience to violent extremist recruitment in their communities.
 We collaborate with the private sector to combat terrorism financing while advancing transparent and accountable systems that root out corruption and illicit funds.

 The Global Center has a growing track record of success.
-We implement approximately $4.5M USD in programs annually and have provided over $5M USD to fund more than 100 initiatives across Africa, Asia, and the Middle East over the last six years.
+We implement approximately $4.5M USD in programs annually and have provided over $6.7M USD to fund more than 100 initiatives across Africa, Asia, and the Middle East since 2015.
 Notably, 97% of our funders have reinvested in our projects.
 We were recently awarded the Innovators Award in Global Affairs.
 The impact of our partners across the world is further testament to our work.
 Together, we reform institutions, mobilize communities, and set domestic and international security policies that prioritize human rights and rule of law.

 Today, the world is at a dangerous crossroads.
 The Covid-19 pandemic is exacerbating inequality and creating a vacuum for criminal and terrorist groups to exploit.
 The infiltration of far-right violent extremists in security and criminal justice sectors in the United States, Germany, and elsewhere is further cause for serious concern.
 While the Islamic State of Iraq and the Levant has suffered territorial defeat, the threat of terrorism overall continues to grow more diverse, diffuse, and decentralized.
 The rise in nationalist and authoritarian tendencies, coupled with rampant disinformation, is fueling violence and hate and limiting the space for civil society to flourish.
 Simultaneously, the proliferation of new technologies is being utilized to target and surveil groups already marginalized and abused by repressive governments.
 These tectonic shifts coincide with waning support for multilateralism, resulting in an increasingly fractured and divided international community.